nus-cs2103-AY2324S2/ip/docs/README.md

 ```

 ## Marking a task as done
-Command: `mark <INDEX>`
+Command: `mark <INDEX>` <br>
-What it does: Marks the task at the specified index in the task list as done.
+What it does: Marks the task at the specified index in the task list as done. <br>
-Tip: To identify the index of the task, use the `list` command to show the indexes of all tasks.
+Tip: To identify the index of the task, use the `list` command to show the indexes of all tasks. <br>

-Example: `mark 1`
+Example: `mark 1` <br>
-This marks the task at index 1 in the task list as done.
+This marks the task at index 1 in the task list as done. <br>
-Expected output:
+Expected output: <br>
 ```
 Nice!
 I've marked this task as done:
 [T][X] math homework
 ```

 ## Unmarking a task as undone
-Command: `unmark <INDEX>`
+Command: `unmark <INDEX>` <br>
-What it does: Unmarks the task at the specified index in the task list as undone.
+What it does: Unmarks the task at the specified index in the task list as undone. <br>
-Tip: To identify the index of the task, use the `list` command to show the indexes of all tasks.
+Tip: To identify the index of the task, use the `list` command to show the indexes of all tasks. <br>

-Example: `unmark 1`
+Example: `unmark 1` <br>
-This unmarks the task at index 1 in the task list as undone.
+This unmarks the task at index 1 in the task list as undone. <br>
-Expected output:
+Expected output: <br>
 ```
 OK, I've marked this task as not done yet:
 [T][ ] math homework
 ```

 ## Deleting a task in the list
-Command: `delete <INDEX>`
+Command: `delete <INDEX>` <br>
-What it does: Deletes the task at the specified index in the task list.
+What it does: Deletes the task at the specified index in the task list. <br>
-Tip: To identify the index of the task, use the `list` command to show the indexes of all tasks.
+Tip: To identify the index of the task, use the `list` command to show the indexes of all tasks. <br>

-Example: `delete 1`
+Example: `delete 1` <br>
 This deletes the task at index 1 in the task list.
-The indexes of the tasks originally after the deleted task will decrease by 1.
+The indexes of the tasks originally after the deleted task will
+decrease by 1. <br>
-Expected output:
+Expected output: <br>
 ```
 Noted.
 I've removed this task:
 [T][ ] math homework